A White Coat Welcome

 The students later returned to HMS to debrief and discuss their impressions.
 Some noted the sometimes vast income disparities of adjoining neighborhoods in Cambridge.
 Others remarked on the impact a federal building is having on a community of immigrants in Chelsea.
 Others described the seemingly insurmountable obstacles to adequate health care that geography and economics create for significant numbers of people.

 “I think it was really important that we saw [community disparities] ourselves, not just talking about it in the classroom,” said Stacy Cho, whose group visited the Southern Jamaica Plain Health Center.

 “I think a lot of times the [medical] curriculum is very heavy on the technical details … and it becomes a little difficult to zoom out and get perspective,” said Anamika Veeramani.
 “This is a commitment to always realizing the patient is a person with a family, a community and a future.”

-"The faculty facilitators were all stuck by how the experiences of the day really brought out critical lessons about our local communities; their challenges and their assets; and the impact of community on the health our students’ future patients," said Nancy Oriol, faculty associate dean for community engagement in medical education and associate professor of anaesthesia at Beth Israel Deaconess Medical Center.
+"The faculty facilitators were all struck by how the experiences of the day really brought out critical lessons about our local communities; their challenges and their assets; and the impact of community on the health our students’ future patients," said Nancy Oriol, faculty associate dean for community engagement in medical education and associate professor of anaesthesia at Beth Israel Deaconess Medical Center.